-This conversation wouldn’t be complete of course without discussing the other thing Naval suggests.
+This conversation wouldn’t be complete without discussing the other thing Naval suggests.
 Owning a private practice.

-The way I see it however, is that there is a compromise.
+The way I see it is that there is something of a compromise.
 At least in the UK (where I plan to practice) where you can have the best of both both worlds by becoming a GP practice partner.

-It’s a route — compared to becoming a top level specialist operating in a hospital — that’s also much faster too.
-Requiring fewer years of training with more years spent at the top of your game.
+It’s a route, especially compared to becoming a top level specialist operating in a hospital, that’s also faster. it requires fewer years of training with more potential years earning.

 There’s plenty said about the benefits of studying medicine but not too much said on reasons not to.
 The problems involved trading your time for money?
 Possibly a major one — especially given many students have big dreams of making it rich!